theupdateframework/pep-maximum-security-model/README.rst

 Metadata Signatures, Key Management, and Signing Distributions
 ==============================================================

-This section discusses the tools, signature schemes, and signing methods that PyPI MAY recommend to implementors of the signing tools.
+This section discusses the tools, signature scheme, and signing methods that PyPI MAY recommend to implementors of the signing tools.
 Developers are expected to use these tools to sign and upload distributions to PyPI.
 To summarize the RECOMMENDED tools and schemes discussed in the subsections below,